pat-earl/faculty-page/src/dev/test/markdown.md

 active: dev/test

 <div class='alert alert-info lead' role='alert' markdown="1">

-Markdown cheatsheet taken from [gist jonschlinkert/5854601](https://gist.github.com/jonschlinkert/5854601)
+This markdown cheat cheat sheet is taken from [gist jonschlinkert/5854601](https://gist.github.com/jonschlinkert/5854601), and is used as a test of markdown rendering on this site.

 </div>

+# Local extensions

 ## Jinja2 Commands